 Most advertisers optimize their PPC ads for maximum clicks.
 So it goes without saying that you can learn a lot by taking a look at your competitors’ PPC ads.

-This is where a software like SEMrush can help by allowing you to take a sneak peak into your competitors’ PPC ad strategies, including ad copies.
+This is where a tool like Semrush can help by allowing you to take a sneak peek into your competitors’ PPC ad strategies, including ad copies.

-If you have an active SEMrush subscription, you can follow the tips below.
-If you don’t, then we recommend you sign up for a free 14-day trial of SEMrush Pro.
+If you have an active Semrush subscription, you can follow the tips below.
+If you don’t, then we recommend you sign up for a free 30-day trial of Semrush Pro.
 You can do so by clicking here.

 But for a more detailed report, click on the ‘Ads History’ menu tab to see the ad copies used by various domains in the last 12 months for the target keywords.